-Jennifer Risher is an author, speaker, philanthropist, investor, and collaborator on a mission to move money out of the taboo category and help us have much-needed conversations.
+Jennifer Risher is an author, speaker, philanthropist, and investor on a mission to move money out of the taboo category and help us have much-needed conversations.
 Her book, “We Need to Talk: A Memoir About Wealth” explores the impact of wealth on identity and relationships.
-In sharing her story, Jennifer aims to validate the emotional complexities of money and help those with wealth move out of shame or a desire to keep money hidden and into a sense of purpose and action.
+In sharing her story, Jennifer aims to validate the emotional complexities of money and help those with wealth move out of guilt, shame, or a desire to keep money hidden and into meaning, joy, and purpose.

-Jennifer and David have two daughters and live in San Francisco, where David is CEO of Worldreader, a nonprofit he cofounded with a mission to create a world where everyone is a reader.
-Jennifer is a member of Women Donors Network and Solidaire.
+Jennifer and David live in San Francisco, where David is CEO of Worldreader, a nonprofit he cofounded with a mission to create a world where everyone is a reader.
+Jennifer loves playing and watching tennis, spending time with her two twenty-something daughters, and is a member of Women Donors Network and Solidaire.

 Photo by Kelly Vorves